 The other men salivated at the thought of roasting the delicious Pacu, wrapped in banana leaves, over an open fire.

 “Not too fast,” another advised.

 Takwa tried to steal the line from Zachary’s hand.
 “Let me do it.”

-The stakes were raised when a 12-foot Black Caiman, one of the largest members of the crocodilian family, noticed the commotion.
+The stakes were raised when a fourteen-foot Black Caiman noticed the commotion.
 The prehistoric creature slid into the river, gliding toward an easy meal.
-This predator was the perfect killing machine.
-It had armored skin, a mouth full of jagged teeth, and clear lenses that protected its eyes while attacking its prey.
-It was also incredibly fast when it wanted to be.
-And although caimans, like alligators and crocodiles, were not usually a threat to grown men, preferring smaller game and fish, one could never be too careful so Zachary kept an eye on the encroaching beast as well as his fish.
+Although caimans, like alligators and crocodiles, were not usually a threat to grown men, preferring smaller game and fish, one could never be too careful, so Zachary kept an eye on the encroaching beast as well as his fish.

 No longer a passive bystander, Pahtia warned his son-in-law, “Hurry up!
 Or you will lose it!”

-Sweat beaded on Zachary’s forehead.
-Too fast, too slow.
+Sweat ran down Zachary’s forehead.
+Too fast.
+Too slow.
 He tightened the line.